-Do you have one of those friends who always seems to be scoring incredible finds at thrift and vintage stores but whenever you go, it just feels like sorting through junk?
-Well, in today’s post I’m going to tell you how to update your wardrobe with some incredible fall transition pieces for less than you’d pay for coffee and start shopping at thrift stores the right way.
+Do you have one of those friends who always seems to be scoring incredible second hand clothes at thrift and vintage stores but whenever you go, it just feels like sorting through junk?
+Well, in today’s post I’m going to tell you how to update your wardrobe with some incredible fall transition pieces for less than you’d pay for coffee.
+Let’s start shopping at thrift stores the right way.

 What is the difference between Thrift Shopping & Vintage?

 Before we dive in, I want to clarify the difference between thrift shopping and shopping at a vintage store.
 Vintage stores should only carry items that possess a special quality to them.
-Each piece in a vintage shop should either be in remarkable condition, from an established designer, or just been of such quality that it has withstood the test of time and carried with it a small piece of fashion history.
-When you enter a vintage store, you shouldn’t be surrounded by thrift-store-quality pieces and often pay a higher price for it.
+All the second hand clothes in a vintage shop should either be in remarkable condition, from an established designer, or just been of such quality that it has withstood the test of time and carried with it a small piece of fashion history.
+When you enter a vintage store, you should not be surrounded by thrift-store-quality pieces and often pay a higher price for it.

 10 Tips and Tricks: